w3c-fedid/FedCM/README.md

 Over the last decade, identity federation has unquestionably played a central role in raising the bar for authentication on the web, in terms of ease-of-use (e.g. passwordless single sign-on), security (e.g. improved resistance to phishing and credential stuffing attacks) and trustworthiness compared to its preceding pattern: per-site usernames and passwords.

-The standards that define how identity federation works today on the Web were built independently of the Web Platform (namely, [SAML](https://en.wikipedia.org/wiki/Security_Assertion_Markup_Language), [OpenID](https://en.wikipedia.org/wiki/OpenID) and [OAuth](https://en.wikipedia.org/wiki/OAuth)), and their designers had to (rightfully so) work **around** its limitations rather than extending them.
+The standards that define how identity federation works today on the Web were built independently of the Web Platform (namely, [SAML](https://en.wikipedia.org/wiki/Security_Assertion_Markup_Language), [OpenID](https://en.wikipedia.org/wiki/OpenID) and [OAuth](https://en.wikipedia.org/wiki/OAuth)), and their designers had to (rightfully so) work **around** its limitations rather than extend them.

-Because of that, existing user authentication flows were built on top of general-purpose web platform capabilities such as top-level navigations/redirects with parameters, window popups, iframes and cookies.
+Because of that, existing user authentication flows were designed on top of general-purpose web platform capabilities such as top-level navigations/redirects with parameters, window popups, iframes and cookies.

-However, because these general purpose primitives can be used for an open ended number of use cases (again, notably, by design), browsers have to apply policies that capture the **lowest common denominator** of abuse, at best applying cumbersome permissions (e.g. popup blockers) and at worst entirely blocking them.
+However, because these general purpose primitives can be used for an open ended number of use cases (again, notably, by design), browsers have to apply policies that capture the **lowest common denominator** of abuse, at best applying cumbersome permissions (e.g. popup blockers) and at worst entirely blocking them (e.g. [blocking](https://webkit.org/blog/10218/full-third-party-cookie-blocking-and-more/) third party cookies).

 Over the years, as these low level primitives get abused, browsers intervene and federation adjusts itself.
 For example, popup blockers became common and federation had to adjust itself to work in a world where popups blockers were widely deployed.

-More recently, the challenge is that some of these low level primitives are getting increasingly abused to allow users on the web to be tracked.
+The challenge, now more than ever, is that some of these low level primitives are getting increasingly abused to allow users on the web to be tracked.
 So, as a result, browsers are applying stricter and stricter policies around them.

 > Publicly announced browser positions on third party cookies:
 >
+> 1. [Safari](https://webkit.org/blog/10218/full-third-party-cookie-blocking-and-more/): third party cookies are **already** blocked by **default**
-> 1. Third party cookies are **already** blocked in [Safari](https://webkit.org/blog/10218/full-third-party-cookie-blocking-and-more/) and [Firefox](https://blog.mozilla.org/blog/2019/09/03/todays-firefox-blocks-third-party-tracking-cookies-and-cryptomining-by-default/) **by default**, and
+> 1. [Firefox](https://blog.mozilla.org/blog/2019/09/03/todays-firefox-blocks-third-party-tracking-cookies-and-cryptomining-by-default/): third party cookies are **already** blocked **by default**, and
-> 1. [Chrome](https://blog.google/products/chrome/privacy-sustainability-and-the-importance-of-and/)'s intent to offer alternatives to make them obsolete in the [near term](https://www.blog.google/products/chrome/building-a-more-private-web/).
+> 1. [Chrome](https://blog.google/products/chrome/privacy-sustainability-and-the-importance-of-and/): intends to offer **alternatives** to make them **obsolete** in the [near term](https://www.blog.google/products/chrome/building-a-more-private-web/).

 Blocking third party cookies broke important parts of the protocols in those browsers (e.g. [logouts](https://www.identityserver.com/articles/the-challenge-of-building-saml-single-logout)) and made some user experiences inviable (e.g. social [button](https://developers.facebook.com/docs/facebook-login/userexperience/) and [widget](https://developers.google.com/identity/gsi/web) personalization).